 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Local Committees and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include:
+Local Committees and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse

 - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.